sullichr/opf_solution_builders_group/hardware_information/installing_rhel_centos.md

 you may need to edit the install media boot command.

-1. boot the system into the PetitBoot menu.
+1. boot the system into the Petitboot menu.
 2. Select the USB boot device
 3. press 'e'
 4. Note the UUID of the install media